-In order to differentiate instruction and to ensure learning, a student may be allowed to retake two (2) performance-based assessments per quarter per course, provided that the following conditions have been met:
+In order to differentiate instruction and to ensure learning, a student may be allowed to retake four (4) performance-based assessments per semester per course, provided that the following conditions have been met:

-- 1. Student is responsible for making arrange ments with teacher for the retake-including determination by teacher of the required re learning activity(ies), appointment(s), extend ed day instruction and/or tutoring session(s) in which the student will engage to increase his/her understanding or skill-within two days of receiving the graded performance assessment - Student has demonstrated a good faith effort that warrants being allowed the retake oppor tunity.
+- Student is responsible for making arrangements with teacher for the retake - including determination by teacher of the required relearning acivty(ies), appointment(s), extended day instruction and/or tutoring session(s) in which the student will engage to increase his/her understanding or skill within two days of receiving the graded performance assessment. - 2.
+Student has demonstrated a good faith effort that warrants being allowed the retake opportunity.
 In this context, the term "good faith effort" means that the student: - a.
-If applicable, completed any required practice assessments/assignments that were not completed prior to the original performance assessment; - b.
+If applicable, completed any required practice assessments/assignments that were not completed prior to the original performance assessment: - b.
 Completed the required relearning activity(ies) designated in number 1 above; and, - c.
 Made a genuine attempt on the original assessment.